The 8 Best (& Free!) Google Ads Tutorials for Beginners Right Now

 Starting to advertise online is intimidating.
 Especially when it feels like gambling—there is an auction?
 I have to bid on keywords?
 How do I set a budget?
 What is a campaign?
 What are extensions?!
 (You get the point.)

 I can empathize.
-I’m still figuring out what AdWords can offer, which is why I think everyone should have these easy and free AdWords tutorials to help walk through the process.
+I’m still figuring out what Google Ads (formerly known as Google AdWords) can offer, which is why I think everyone should have these easy and free Google Ads tutorials to help walk through the process.

 To be clear, I don’t think you need ALL of these tutorials.
 You can probably just choose one or two—but whether you prefer reading, videos, or a more active learning experience, there’s something for everyone here!

 The best tutorials by far are from Google.
-There is a lot of information out there about AdWords – what better place to find the truth than from the all-powerful creator of AdWords?
-This was the first place I turned when I wanted to figure out the basics of AdWords and Google did not fail me.
+There is a lot of information out there about Google Ads – what better place to find the truth than from the all-powerful creator of Google Ads?
+This was the first place I turned when I wanted to figure out the basics of Google Ads and Google did not fail me.

-Google Partners also has a YouTube channel, which is another great place to find a pal to walk you through AdWords basics.
-The most recent video for AdWords fundamentals was posted February 16, 2016; recently enough that I trust all the info there is correct and up to date.
+Google Partners also has a YouTube channel, which is another great place to find a pal to walk you through Google Ads basics.
+The most recent video for Google Ads fundamentals was posted February 16, 2016; recently enough that I trust all the info there is correct and up to date.
 Again, this is structured for people who are trying to get certified but it is just generally helpful.

 When you’re really ready to commit and start putting up ads, Google has a step by step process to walk you through each step from login to launch.
 Before you get to this step, make sure you’re fully prepared with keywords and specifics on how you want to break out your campaigns and ad groups.
 If you’re still saying, “Ad groups, what are you even saying?” you aren’t ready!
 Go back to school!

-Udemy.com has a TON of courses on Google AdWords, tons of AdWords tutorials and walk-throughs of the basics…BUT the vast majority of those courses are not free.
+Udemy.com has a TON of courses on Google Ads, tons of Ads tutorials and walk-throughs of the basics…BUT the vast majority of those courses are not free.
 The best free tutorial I could find is “AdWords 101: The Beginner’s Guide to AdWords” by Jeffery Lane.
 Not only is his voice very calming, his instructions are extremely clear.

 This course is 1.5 hours long—I know, that seems daunting—but if you are truly interested in learning something, it will keep you engaged.
 Best part?
 You can always pause to take an ice cream break and come back!
 Because everyone needs to converse with Ben & Jerry when they are trying to learn some confusing new thing about the internet.

-How to Create a Profitable Google AdWords Campaign (from Scratch)
+5. How to Create a Profitable Google Ads Campaign (from Scratch)

-Phil Frost wrote this killer blog post for Kissmetrics which not only walks you through step-by-step setup of campaigns in Google AdWords, but he also drops some nice tricks on research to do before you even log into AdWords.
+Phil Frost wrote this killer blog post for Kissmetrics which not only walks you through step-by-step setup of campaigns in Google Ads, but he also drops some nice tricks on research to do before you even log into Google Ads.
 I found this ridiculously helpful—doing keyword research and having a plan before you have to pull the trigger makes the process feel more organized.
 Less panic is good.

-He also has a PDF AdWords checklist that you can download for free (prep yourself for the upsell post-download) which is a good source of information once you know the basics.
+He also has a PDF Google Ads checklist that you can download for free (prep yourself for the upsell post-download) which is a good source of information once you know the basics.
 The PDF doesn’t walk you through setup as thoroughly, so it’s a good idea to know what things like conversion pixels and ad scheduling are prior to settling into these tips.
 Yes, both the blog post and downloadable PDF are long.
 But for good reason!
-They are comprehensive and (if you follow directions) will help you win at AdWords.
+They are comprehensive and (if you follow directions) will help you win at Google Ads.

-How to Use Google AdWords: A Simple Setup Tutorial
+6. How to Use Google Ads: A Simple Setup Tutorial

-The Hubspot blog has a great post written by Amanda Sibley that can help an AdWords newbie curate a list of reasonable keywords, create campaigns and ad groups, and set bids.
+The Hubspot blog has a great post written by Amanda Sibley that can help a Google Ads newbie curate a list of reasonable keywords, create campaigns and ad groups, and set bids.
 What I like about this post is Amanda’s walk-through of definitions without getting bogged down by semantics.
-Each new piece of the puzzle fits nicely into her story, so anyone can understand that AdWords is all about writing tricky ads directed toward the right kind of people.
+Each new piece of the puzzle fits nicely into her story, so anyone can understand that Google Ads is all about writing tricky ads directed toward the right kind of people.
 Just kidding!
 Not tricking, optimizing.

 No surprise here, Hubspot has a downloadable guide as well!
 Again, you’ll have to face some upsell to get it, but it is free and includes just about everything you need to know when you’re starting out.
 And yes, this guide is older (2012 is practically the dark ages) but the setup is still essentially the same!
 Some of the screenshots may just look a bit different on your screen.

-When I started writing this post, I knew 1/5 of the information I now have on AdWords.
+When I started writing this post, I knew 1/5 of the information I now have on Google Ads.
 These guides work!
 So, get out there and do the dang thing!